wheerd/multiset/README.rst

 operations and only allows positive counts.
 Also, elements with a zero multiplicity are automatically removed from the multiset.

-There is currently not immutable version of the multiset, because there is no immutable version of dict_.
+There is currently no immutable version of the multiset, because there is no immutable version of dict_.

 Installation